A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Introduction

-In a recent study \cite{bryant2017can}, Bryant, Francis and Steel investigated the properties of consensus methods in an axiomatic manner, proposing three simple conditions that a consensus method should obey, referring to any such method as \textit{regular}.
-The purpose of the article was precisely to investigate the concept of \enquote{future-proofing} with consensus methods.
-In particular, they investigated associative stability -- robustness against the introduction of additional trees, and extension stability -- robustness against the introduction of additional species.
-Unfortunately, it has recently been determined that such future-proofing is impossible, as there exist no regular, extension stable consensus methods \cite{bryant2017can}, and while regularity and associative stability is possible, a consensus method cannot be regular, associatively stable and Pareto on rooted triples \cite{delucchi2019}, i.e. the combination of certain desirable properties is not possible.
+As stated above, differing consensus methods can lead to differing consensus trees.
+However, even if you stick to one consensus method, its outcome might change when new input data are discovered.
+This is why it is important to determine how \enquote{future-proof} consensus methods are.
+In a recent study \cite{bryant2017can}, Bryant, Francis and Steel investigated the properties of consensus methods in an axiomatic manner (similar to the approach suggested in \cite{day2003axiomatic}), proposing three simple conditions that a consensus method should obey, referring to any such method as \emph{regular}.
+The purpose of the article was to investigate how \enquote{future-proof} consensus methods are.
+In particular, the authors investigated associative stability (i.e., robustness against the introduction of additional trees) as well as extension stability (i.e., robustness against the introduction of additional species).
+Unfortunately, the authors found that such future-proofing so-called regular methods (which we will formally define later on) is impossible, as these consensus methods cannot be extension stable \cite{bryant2017can}.
+Moreover, while regularity and associative stability are possible at the same time, a consensus method cannot be regular, associatively stable and Pareto (another desirable property) on so-called rooted triples \cite{delucchi2019}.
+In summary, the combination of certain desirable properties is not possible in any consensus method.

+In the present paper we investigate a related question -- can a consensus method be robust against refinement of the input trees?
+This question {is relevant}, as often formerly unresolved clades in known phylogenetic trees get resolved by new genetic analyses or refined tree reconstruction methods.
+This implies that a given set of input trees might be changed in the sense that new clades are added rather than new species or entirely new trees as in \cite{bryant2017can}, and the main purpose of the present manuscript is to analyze the impact of this scenario on consensus methods.
+In the literature, consensus methods which have the property that refining some of the input trees might refine the consensus tree, but not generate a new consensus tree contradicting the previous one, are referred to as \emph{monotonic}.